Defense Community Infrastructure Program (DCIP) - FY 2025

 Optional webinars will be held for this program as follows:

-Links to the webinars will be made available online at oldcc.gov/our-programs/defense-community-infrastructure-program on the day of event.
+The link for the webinars will be available online at www.oldcc.gov the day of the event.

 Proposals will be evaluated according to the following criteria: